spyder-ide/lektor-icon/README.md

 ### Page Content Links

 First, from the left, on the single-page layout only, are the section links automatically generated for any top-level flowblock included on the page, in the order present on the page with a user-customizable display title and section identifier allowing for copying and pasting; when clicked, they smoothly scroll the browser to the named section.
+You can control the link text, as well as whether it appears it all, on a per-section/flowblock basis using the ``nav_link`` field.
 Optionally, a link back to the hero image ("Home") can also be included.
 Obviously, these are not present on non-single-page layouts, such as the blog or individual pages.
 However, if enabled (see above), the RSS link appears here on the blog pages.

 ### Subpage Links